trhacknon/trhacknon.github.io/_posts/2020-4-7-Dynamic-Invoke.md

 );
 ```

 You must also pass in a function prototype for DInvoke.
-This lets the Delegate know how to set up the stack when it invokes the function.
+This lets the Delegate know how to set up the CPU registers and the stack when it invokes the function.
 If you compare this to how you would normally invoke unmanaged code from memory in C# (by self-injecting shellcode), this is MUCH easier!

 Defining a delegate works in a similar manner.
 You can define a delegate similar to how you would define a variable.
 Optionally, you can specify what calling convention to use when calling the function wrapped by the delegate.